Kyiv Post: Paywall

 In November 2021 the online paywall was removed to allow more democratic access to all readers around the world and to help elevate its viewership at such a critical time in Ukraine’s history.
-This strategic move by Luc Chenier, CEO of Kyiv Post would help increase Kyiv Post’s digital revenue by focusing on western audiences where markets such as the USA generally pay more for views on a programmatic platform.
+This strategic move by Luc Chenier, CEO of Kyiv Post would help increase Kyiv Posts digital revenue by focusing on western audiences where markets such as the United States generally pay more for views on a programmatic platform.